Gene Krupa: Career

 Krupa made his first recordings in 1927 with a band under the leadership of Red McKenzie and guitarist Eddie Condon.
-Along with other recordings by musicians from the Chicago jazz scene, such as Bix Beiderbecke, these recordings are examples of Chicago style jazz.
-Krupa's influences during this time included Father Ildefonse Rapp and Roy Knapp (both teachers of his), and drummers Tubby Hall, Zutty Singleton and Baby Dodds.
+Along with other recordings by musicians from the Chicago jazz scene, such as Bix Beiderbecke, these recordings are examples of Chicago-style jazz.
+Krupa's influences during this time included Father Ildefonse Rapp and Roy Knapp (both teachers of his), and drummers Tubby Hall, Zutty Singleton, and Baby Dodds.
 Press rolls (dragging one stick across the snare head while keeping the beat with the other stick) were a fairly common technique in the early stages of his development.
-There were many other drummers (Ray Bauduc, Chick Webb, George Wettling, Dave Tough) who influenced his approach to drumming and other instrumentalists and composers such as Frederick Delius who influenced his approach to music.
+Many other drummers (Ray Bauduc, Chick Webb, George Wettling, Dave Tough) influenced his approach to drumming, and other instrumentalists and composers such as Frederick Delius influenced his approach to music.

 Krupa appeared on six recordings by the Thelma Terry band in 1928.
 In December 1934, he joined Benny Goodman's band, where his drum work made him a national celebrity.
 His tom-tom interludes on the hit "Sing, Sing, Sing" were the first extended drum solos to be recorded commercially.
-But conflict with Goodman prompted him to leave the group and form his own orchestra shortly after the Carnegie Hall concert in January 1938.
-He appeared in the 1941 film Ball of Fire, in which he and his band performed an extended version of the hit "Drum Boogie" (composed by Krupa and Roy Eldridge), sung by Martha Tilton and lip-synced by Barbara Stanwyck.
+Conflict with Goodman, though, prompted him to leave the group and form his own orchestra shortly after the Carnegie Hall concert in January 1938.
+He appeared in the 1941 film Ball of Fire, in which his band and he performed an extended version of the hit "Drum Boogie" (composed by Krupa and Roy Eldridge), sung by Martha Tilton and lip-synced by Barbara Stanwyck.

-In 1943, Krupa was arrested on a falsified marijuana (cannabis) drug charge, this resulted in a short jail sentence, and the breakup of his orchestra.
-After Krupa broke up his orchestra he returned to Goodman's band for a few months.
-When Goodman wanted him to go on a west coast tour, Krupa declined.
-He then joined Tommy Dorsey's band for several months and then put together his next orchestra.
+In 1943, Krupa was arrested on a falsified marijuana (cannabis) drug charge; this resulted in a short jail sentence, and the breakup of his orchestra.
+After Krupa broke up his orchestra, he returned to Goodman's band for a few months.
+When Goodman wanted him to go on a West Coast tour, Krupa declined.
+He then joined Tommy Dorsey's band for several months, and put together his next orchestra.
+He performed an uncredited drum riff in a montage sequence in the (1946) Oscar-winning movie The Best Years of Our Lives.